 These media sources are slightly to moderately conservative in bias.
-They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes) to favor conservative causes.
-These sources are generally trustworthy for information, but may require further investigation.
+They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by appeals to emotion or stereotypes) to favor conservative causes.
+These sources are generally trustworthy for information but may require further investigation.
 See all Right-Center sources.

 - Overall, we rate American Action Forum Right-Center biased based on political positions and advocacy that favors the right.
-We also rate them Mostly Factual in reporting, rather than High due to a lack of transparency with funding.
+We also rate them Mostly Factual in reporting rather than High due to a lack of transparency with funding.

 Factual Reporting: MOSTLY FACTUAL

-Founded in 2009 by Fred Malek, founder of Thayer Capital and a former Republican National Committee deputy chairman, The American Action Forum is a nonprofit issue advocacy group based in Washington, D.C. which promotes center-right public policy, such as free-market solutions to create a smaller government.
+Founded in 2009 by Fred Malek, founder of Thayer Capital and a former Republican National Committee deputy chairman, The American Action Forum is a nonprofit issue advocacy group based in Washington, D.C. that promotes center-right public policy, such as free-market solutions to create a smaller government.

 Funded by / Ownership

 American Action Forum is a 501(c)(3) non-profit organization funded through donations.
 The website lacks transparency as they do not provide financial information.
 American Action Forum is a part of the American Action Network, which donates money to help Republican candidates.
 For example, in 2016, they donated $4,994,221 against Democrats.

 Analysis / Bias